robseb/HPS2FPGAmapping/README.md

 	 * Both possible ways requiere different  "*.raw*"-files
 		 * For **configuration during the Boot with u-boot** use these export settings:
 			-   Type: `Raw Binary File (.rbf)`
-			-   Mode: `Passive Paralle x8
+			-   Mode: `Passive Paralle x8`
 		 * For **configuration of the FPGA with Linux** use these export settings:
 			-   Type: `Raw Binary File (.rbf)`
 			-   Mode: `Passive Paralle x16`
 	*  Use the export function of Quartus prime to generate these two files
 	*  For more informations look [here](https://github.com/robseb/rsyocto/blob/master/doc/guides/6_newFPGAconf.md)

 Now the configuration of the FPGA fabric is done.
 But to load this configuration and interact with it two different boodloaders and a embedded Linux system must be built.
-To help to simplify this huge development effort I designed for my own open *rsYocto* - Linux system a building system.
+To help to simplify this huge development effort I designed for my own open *rsYocto* a building system.
 All components are pre-built and can by changed randomly later on.
 Internally the Altera `make_sdimage.py` script is called to put all components together and to build the final image.

 You can use the *rsYocto-Building script* with all components included.
 Then you only need to replace the files you want to change.
-To include the previously built FPGA configuration files with the `socfpga_nano.rbf`file (FPGA configuration file written by the secondary bootloader) and optionally the`socfpga_nano_linux.rbf`file (FPGA configuration file can by written by Linux) with your files.
+To include the previously built FPGA configuration files with the `socfpga_nano.rbf`file (*FPGA configuration file written by the secondary bootloader*) and optionally the`socfpga_nano_linux.rbf`file (*FPGA configuration file can by written by Linux*) with your files.
 The using of this building system is described and availible on the [*rsYocto*-Github repository](https://github.com/robseb/rsyocto) in [**Step by step guide 5**](https://github.com/robseb/rsyocto/blob/master/doc/guides/6_newFPGAconf.md).

 In the next parts I show the building process in details.
-You can skip this guide and use the final SD-folder with all necessary components included.
+You can skip this guide and use the final *SD-folder* with all necessary components included.

-# 2. part: Building of the primary bootloader with Intel EDS
+# 2. Part: Building of the primary bootloader with Intel EDS

 The job of the primary bootloader is the configuration of the HPS and the enabling of all choosen Hard-IP components.
-During the boot of this bootloader the SDRAM-memory system starts and the secondary bootloader (u-boot) is loaded.
+During the boot of this bootloader the SDRAM-memory system starts and the secondary bootloader (**u-boot**) is loaded.
 For the Building of this bootloader Intel provides within EDS a tool called "**BSP-Editor**".
-The following illustration shows the Intel EDS BSP Generator Flow for Cyclone V FPGAs:
+The following illustration shows the **Intel EDS BSP Generator Flow for Cyclone V FPGAs**:
 ![Alt text](doc/BSPbuildFlow.jpg?raw=true "BSP Build Flow picture")

 ### Installation of Intel EDS
-The Intel Embedded Development Suite (EDS) works with Windows and Linux.
+The **Intel Embedded Development Suite (EDS)** works with Windows and Linux.
 I prefere **Ubuntu** Linux running as a Virtual Machine.

 *  **Download Intel FPGA SoC EDS for Linux**
 	*  [Download Link](http://fpgasoftware.intel.com/soceds/18.1/?edition=standard&platform=linux&download_manager=direct)
-	* For this tutorial the EDS Version 18 is used
+	* For this tutorial the **EDS Version 18** is used
 * **Install Intel EDS**
 	* Run following Linux shell command to start the installer
 		````bash